I Did What Was Most Convenient for Me:

 On September 28, 1994, something wonderful happened in my life.
 I was 13 years old when I invited the Lord into my heart to stay.
-He has changed my life completely and I know it will never be the same.
+He has changed my life completely, and I know it will never be the same.
 I would like to share with you what He has done for me and what He can do for you.
 My name is Kristin Hammett, and this is my story.

 At the beginning of July, 1994, my family switched churches.
 Some friends had told my dad about the Lehigh Valley Baptist Church.
 We decided to try it.
 The first Sunday there, I knew there was something different about the people.
 Everyone was so friendly and kind.
 They all seemed to be happy.
 The pastor, and many others, spoke of their personal salvation experiences.
 They were nothing like mine.